 - Like all options, their premium value erodes with time, especially as you approach expiration.

-If you want to go long on the VIX index you are probably hoping to speculate on its big swings, or you are trying to hedge your portfolio against big, sharp declines.
+If you want to trade the VIX you are probably hoping to speculate on its big swings, or you are trying to hedge your portfolio against big, sharp declines.
 If you want to speculate, be prepared to move in a hurry—the VIX drops quickly once the market angst subsides.
 Most of the action is over in a few days.
-If you want to hedge I’d avoid these securities and look at long term out of the money puts.
-Being long volatility is expensive if you are trying to get enough leverage to protect a significant portfolio.
+If you want to hedge over the longer term I’d avoid these securities and look at long term solutions like Barclays’ VQT, Powershares’ PHDG, or VelocityShares’ SPXH and TRSK.
+Being long volatility is very expensive if you are trying to get enough leverage to protect a significant portfolio.

 - Top 10 Questions About Volatility Investing